-When I started, I knew that I had to go into each session in an almost blasé manner, if I had to hype myself up every session, I would burn out very quickly.
-And after the first few days, there were days where I had to drag myself to the squat rack while thinking “Why the hell am I doing this?!”
+When I started, I knew that if I had to hype myself up for every session and expect to fully max out as hard as possible every time, I would burn out very quickly.
+And after the first few days, there were certainly days where I had to drag myself to the squat rack while thinking, “Why the hell am I doing this?!”

 But interestingly enough, those days didn’t correlate with how well I actually performed.

 Some days I thought I’d do great, and I did, yet other times I felt pumped up but did poorly.
 And the reverse was also true.
 Sometimes, I felt like hell, and yet it turned out to be a great session.
 Sometimes it was a good performance two days in a row and sometimes it was two bad days in succession, etc.

 They happened randomly and I couldn’t predict it.

 And that’s the beauty of autoregulation.
 You don’t need to predict it beforehand, you simply evaluate as you get into the workout and do your first few sets.